Benjikuo/A-desktop-card-tool-for-magic-tricks___X.Unfinished/README.md

    ```bash
    python card_button.py
    ```
-4. Click the spade-shaped button to toggle the main card window.
+4. Click the spade-shaped button at at the bottom left to toggle the main card window.

 <br>